Financial Conflicts of Interests

 - Income received from intellectual property rights and interests that are not held by the University of Nevada, Reno and the value of which exceeded $5,000 per entity in the previous 12 months.

-Compensation includes any payment received from an outside entity in any form.
-For example, salary, consulting fees, speaker fees, honoraria, paid authorship, paid travel, loans, stocks, bonds, stock options, rights to patent or royalty payments, etc.
+Compensation includes anything of value received from an outside entity in any form.
+For example, salary, consulting fees, speaker fees, honoraria, paid authorship, paid or reimbursed travel, loans, stocks, bonds, stock options, rights to patent or royalty payments, academic appointments, and honorary titles.

 Important: Significant financial interests in publicly traded and non-publicly traded entities only need to be disclosed if it they are reasonably related to your University responsibilities.
 If the external entity could benefit from your decisions or actions as a University employee, it is related to your University responsibilities.
 Even if you don't actually do anything at the University that benefits the outside entity, if the potential for benefit exists, you should dislose your interest.